- Home

 Work Experience

-Before joining UPES, Dr. Sunita completed her doctoral research at NIT Kurukshetra, gaining extensive expertise in DFT simulations, electronic structure calculations, and optical modelling.
+Before joining UPES, Dr. Sunita completed her doctoral research at NIT Kurukshetra (NIT-K), gaining extensive expertise in DFT simulations, electronic structure calculations, and optical modelling.
 She has experience working with tools such as Quantum-ATK, Cadence, Silvaco, and Xilinx Vivado.
-Prior to enrolling in her doctoral program, she served as an Assistant Professor for three and a half years, gaining valuable teaching and academic experience.
+Prior to enrolling in doctoral program at NIT-K she worked as an assistant professor for 3.5 years.

 Research Interests